lukaarma/AWS-Almost-Macie/README.md

 ## SETUP
-JARs needed in the lib folder:
+Create lib folder in the root of the project and inside put these JARs:
 - [Apache Tika]
 - [Common CLI]
 - [Tess4J]